 Double rooms (for single use) will be apportioned to those who book first.
 We cannot nevertheless guarantee you a single room throughout the tour.
 Accommodation in many regions is limited.
-This applies particularly to Lake Issyk-Kul where accommodation is provided in traditional yurts.
 Approximately one month prior to departure, rooming lists will be confirmed.
 If you have paid this supplement but must forego a single room in some places the supplement for those hotels will be refunded to you.
+At Lake Issyk-Kul we stay in traditional yurts.
+As there are only 9 yurts; all participants will be required to share a yurt (i.e. 2-4 people per yurt).